-Meeting #2: Between Class 2 and Class 3 - Individual or Small Group Meetings (60 minutes)
+Meeting #2: Between Class 2 and Class 4 - Individual or Small Group Meetings (2 hours)

-- Incoming and outgoing editors should meet for an in-depth review of their respective positions and what will be expected of the incoming editors once the transition occurs to the new NSLJ Editorial Board - This meeting may be held individually (e.g., outgoing and incoming Managing Editor meet one-on-one) or in small groups by team (e.g., outgoing and incoming Notes Editors meet in a small group) - Incoming editors are responsible for reaching out to the outgoing editors to schedule this meeting - Incoming editors should use this meeting to collect as much information as possible to help prepare for the final presentations in Class 4 - Incoming editors should share their plans for their group projects and final presentation, including any proposed changes or ideas regarding their positions or the journal as a whole; outgoing editors should provide feedback to incoming editors regarding the proposed changes and offer any advice based on their experience in that position - Below are some topics to consider discussing at this meeting: - Editor-in-Chief: Setting overall goals, managing competing priorities, publication timetable from article selection to distribution, what to look for during final edits, symposium/speaker events, budget, relations with the administration and other journals, outreach, etc.
+- Incoming and outgoing editors should meet for an in-depth review of their respective positions and what will be expected of the incoming editors once the transition occurs to the new NSLJ Editorial Board - This meeting may be held individually (e.g., outgoing and incoming Managing Editor meet one-on-one) or in small groups by team (e.g., outgoing and incoming Notes Editors meet in a small group) - Incoming editors are responsible for reaching out to the outgoing editors to schedule this meeting - Incoming editors should use this meeting to collect as much information as possible to help prepare for the final presentations in Class 5 - Incoming editors should share their plans for their group projects and final presentation, including any proposed changes or ideas regarding their positions or the journal as a whole; outgoing editors should provide feedback to incoming editors regarding the proposed changes and offer any advice based on their experience in that position - Below are some topics to consider discussing at this meeting:

-- Executive Editor: Publication timetable, weekly update/snapshot, what to look for during final edits, journal policies including participation and discipline, publish-on process, Candidate Member orientation planning, Editorial Board selection, student article selection process, etc. - Managing Editor: Managing NSLJ's image and brand, managing communications and alumni relations, advertising the journal, submitting SBA budget requests, obtaining reimbursements, collecting and depositing payments/donations, maintaining and expanding subscriber list, formatting the print edition, managing the write-on competition, updating the website and social media sites - Articles Editors: Reviewing submissions referred by the Articles Selection Editor, production timeline, editing articles scheduled for publication, working with authors, how to best present edits, meeting deadlines - o Notes Editors: Mentoring and guiding Candidate Members, orientation process, working with Candidate Members to produce quality articles - o Research Editors: Source gathering field trip (meet with law library staff, review online sources), spading process and timeline, updating spading guidelines, preparing a spading workshop for NSLJ orientation
+- Editor-in-Chief: Setting overall goals, managing competing priorities, managing the publication timetable from article selection to distribution, what to look for during final edits, planning symposium/speaker events, working with the Law School administration and outside organizations - Executive Editor: Publication timetable, weekly update/snapshot, what to look for during final edits, journal policies including participation and discipline, publish-on process, Candidate Member orientation planning, Editorial Board selection, student article selection process, etc. - Managing Editor: Managing NSLJ's image and brand, formatting the print edition, managing the write-on competition, updating the website and social media sites, managing communications and alumni relations, advertising the journal, submitting SBA budget requests and obtaining reimbursements, collecting and depositing payments/donations, planning events (topics, speakers, venue, catering, budget, logistics, etc.) - Articles Editors: Production timeline, editing responsibilities and schedule, working with authors, how to present edits to authors, meeting deadlines - Notes Editors: Mentoring and guiding Candidate Members, orientation process, working with Candidate Members to produce quality articles - Research Editors: Source gathering field trip (meet with law library staff, review online sources), spading process and timeline, updating spading guidelines, preparing a spading workshop for NSLJ orientation

-Class 3: Joint Journal Session

-Friday, April 5, 2024

-Time: 6:00 - 8:00 p.m.
+Class 3: Joint Journal Session - Friday, April 4, 2025 Time: 6:00 - 8:00 p.m.
 (2 hours)